-Engaging your staff to improve the operations is one of today's hot trends and one way to do it by suggestion box.
-It is a method widely used in both public sector and companies.
+Engaging your staff to improve operations is one of today's hot trends and one way to do it is by suggestion box.
+It is a method widely used in both the public sector and companies.
 Painfully often the activity which was launched years ago has been let to fade.
-In situations like these the relaunch of suggestion box to staff is needed.
+In situations like these, the relaunch of suggestion box to staff is needed.

 - Assure the management commitment

 - Motivate to participate

 - Create annual plan

 - Integrate with existing processes

 Piece of cake, right?
 Now, let's get deeper into each one of the steps.

 Managers at all levels of the organization have a huge effect on how your staff participates.
 According to a study published in Harvard Business Review the companies that involved mid-level managers two or more levels below the CEO were most successful in their change efforts.
 Assure management commitment by making sure that they are aware of why you have decided to invest in the suggestion scheme.
 Best practice is to give examples of how they can help make the launch successful.
 It is also recommended to tell which behaviors might be harmful.

 Collect inputs from the managers on the launch plan, suggestion management, and rules.
 When they get to influence the implementation, they become more committed to it.
 Therefore, it is important to involve key managers in the planning process.